Queen of New Orleans

 "Queen of New Orleans" is a song by American rock singer Jon Bon Jovi, released as the second single from his second solo album, Destination Anywhere (1997) in August 1997.

-Promotion

 The single charted at number 10 on the UK Singles Chart and became a top-40 hit in Australia, Canada, Iceland, Ireland, and the Netherlands.
 The song features a music video which was released on the DVD Destination Anywhere: The Film.

-Track listing
+Track listings

+All songs were written by Jon Bon Jovi and Dave Stewart except where noted.